Tanmeet-0/PRODIGY_SD_02-Guessing_Game/README.md

-# Guessing Game
+# Number Guessing Game

-A Guessing Game made in Flutter.
+A Number Guessing Game made in Flutter.
 The user has to guess a randomly generated number.
 The application provides feedback on whether the user has guessed higher or lower than the number.